Learn more about cookies

-Before submitting a citizens’ initiative, familiarise yourself with
+Before submitting a citizens’ initiative, it is worth to review the

-According to the Finnish Local Government Act, Section 28, local residents have the right to submit initiatives to the local authority on matters related to its operations.
-Persons submitting initiatives “must be informed of action taken as a result of an initiative.
-At least once a year, informed of all initiatives submitted in matters within its purview and of action taken as a result.
+According to the Finnish Local Government Act, Section 23, local residents have the right to submit initiatives to the local authority on matters related to its operations.
+Persons submitting initiatives must be informed of action taken as a result of an initiative.
+At least once a year, the council must be informed of all initiatives submitted in matters within its purview and of action taken as a result.

 If the persons submitting an initiative on a matter within the purview of the council represent at least two per cent of the local residents entitled to vote, the matter must be considered by the council not later than six months after the matter is instituted.